-- AstraZeneca PLC second quarter and half year results 2015 Visit our global site to view full details of the event.
+- AstraZeneca PLC fourth quarter and full year results 2015 Visit our global site to view full details of the event.

 These press releases were issued in the United States (US) and are posted here as reference information for US investors and journalists only.
 The information contained in each press release was accurate at the time of issuance, and AstraZeneca assumes no responsibility for updating the information to reflect subsequent developments.

 View information on AstraZeneca products, including their current US Prescribing Information.